adambennett/StS-DuelistMod/README.md

 # Known Issues
 - Downgrading cards does not work properly when cards that have Tribute-based upgrades become Downgraded.
 However in most cases, this is beneficial and it should never crash the game or cause any other major side effects.

+# To Do (ordered by priority)
+- Add a few more starting decks
+- Add more random-generation-only cards
+- Add additional Relics and Potions
+- Translations (Chinese at least, maybe Russian)
+- Add event(s)
+- Add enemies

 # Creator Information
 Thanks for playing the Duelist!
 Please let me know if you have any feedback or bug reports!